Bedale: Lords of the Manor

 The Lordship of Bedale Manor is currently held jointly by Lord Beaumont, heir of both FitzAlan moiety lines, but the Beresford-Peirse baronets retain distinction as having de facto possession of the manor, which was originally forfeited by Lovell's attainder and passed on to numerous instalments of government figures and subsequent real-estate purchasers, whether Digby of Warwickshire, Dudley of Nottinghamshire, native Theakston and Jackson, then Peirse, after which it passed by inheritance to Beresford of Derbyshire.

 Later history

 In the 18th century Bedale was a centre of horseracing.
 It was the place where races for three-year-olds were introduced in England (previously limited to older horses).

+The Poor Relief Act 1722 enabled extension of what would be the Poor Law Unions and workhouses.
+Bedale had the largest house in the North Riding, capable of holding eighty paupers (Whitby ran a close second with 76 paupers listed there.)

 Governance

 The electoral ward of the same name includes Aiskew parish, with a total population of 4,601 at the 2011 Census.
 In October 2018 the town was twinned with Azay-sur-Cher, a small town on the River Cher in the Loire Valley in France.

-From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Hambleton District.
+It is now administered by the unitary North Yorkshire Council.

 Bedale was part of the Richmond (Yorks) parliamentary constituency until 2023.
-It was removed and added to the expanded Thirsk and Malton Constituency, in part due to areas from that constituency being created into a new seat of Wetherby and Easingwold.
+It was removed and added to the expanded Thirsk and Malton constituency, in part owing to areas from that constituency being transferred into the new seat of Wetherby and Easingwold.